 - a private mini hiking trail that leads you to the ocean.

 This was by far my favorite part about the trip!
 Let me start off by saying that I had never been snorkeling before, so the fact that my first time doing it was with these 30-40 foot creatures was quite intimidating for me.
 There are tour guides who take you straight from the resort to the beach where you set up to go swimming with these amazing creatures.
 They give you gear and a quick briefing about what to expect when you’re out in the water.
-Once you’re out in the water, you have half an hour to swim around with them.
 We saw at least 10 of these giants during our time slot – we even got extremely close to a few by accident, but they are filter-feeding mammals that do no harm.

 And just so you guys really understand how big these fish are, here’s a scale for comparison!